bradymholt/cRonstrue/README.md

 > Can cRonstrue output the next occurrence of the cron expression?

 No, cRonstrue does not support this.
-It simply describes a cron expression.
-You could use another library to get the next occurrence of a cron expression and then pass that expression into cRonstrue, to achieve this.
+This library simply describes a cron expression that is passed in.

 ### Supported Locales